 The health insurance system, along with the social support system, is complex to navigate, especially for new moms that are often experiencing stress and navigating a new way of life with their newborn.
 While some moms who lose Medicaid coverage after 60 days may qualify for marketplace plans, these plans are usually not comparable to Medicaid coverage.
-They typically require significant out-of-pocket costs with high deductibles, co-pays and co-insurance.
+They typically require significant out-of-pocket costs with higher deductibles, co-pays and co-insurance.
 The limited networks and drug formularies of marketplace plans often mean new moms may need to switch providers or find alternative medications.
 Typically it takes weeks or longer to see a new provider, leaving them without a safety net during that critical time.
 In addition, marketplace plans aren't often incentivized in the same way Medicaid and Medicaid HMOs are to promote healthy birth outcomes.

-As Sarah has outlined well, the current 60 days of Medicaid coverage simply isn't adequate to promote safety, health and well-being for these Wisconsin women and their families.
-12 months of continuous coverage for postpartum individuals represents a great step forward in ensuring continuity of coverage so enrollees can avoid disruptions in care and continue to have access to high quality health services when they need it the most.
-On the federal level, the passage of the American Rescue Plan Act provided for continuous Medicaid and CHIP coverage on a temporary basis for pregnant and postpartum individuals through twelve months after giving birth.
-More than half of states took advantage of this flexibility to its fullest extent, including nearly all of our surrounding states.
-This continuous coverage offers opportunities to streamline administrative functions for the Medicaid program and reduce unnecessary churn for postpartum individuals.
-Children's is very encouraged by this bipartisan legislation here in Wisconsin to offer this coverage on a permanent basis to promote health and well-being amongst mothers and their children.
+The current 60 days of Medicaid coverage simply isn't adequate to promote safety, health and well-being for these Wisconsin women and their families.
+Twelve months of continuous coverage for postpartum individuals represents a great step forward in ensuring continuity of coverage so enrollees can avoid disruptions in care and continue to have access to high quality health services when they need it the most.
+In fact, Wisconsin is one of only two states who do not have this coverage for their new moms.
+Continuous coverage offers opportunities to streamline administrative functions for the Medicaid program and reduce unnecessary churn for postpartum individuals.
+Children's is very encouraged by this bipartisan legislation here in Wisconsin to offer this coverage to promote health and well-being amongst mothers and their children.

 Thank you for the opportunity to share Children's Wisconsin's support for this important piece of legislation that would improve maternal and infant health outcomes for families across Wisconsin.
-Our team is happy to answer any questions now or through our contact information listed below.
+Our team is happy to answer any questions through our contact information listed below.

-Sarah Currie
+Amber Chibuk

 Executive Director, Perinatal/Neonatal Services

 Children's Wisconsin

-scurrie@childrenswi.org

-James Slawson, MD
+achibuk@childrenswi.org

-Chief Medical Officer

-Chorus Community Health Plans
+Kelly Hodges, MD Chief Medical Officer Chorus Community Health Plans khodges@chorushealthplans.org

-jslawson@chorushealthplans.org